Cout-Of-The-Box/Verified-Telemetry-Device-Sample/STMicroelectronics/STM32L4_L4+/readme.md

 ## Connect Sensors for Verified Telemetry
 This sample showcases Verified Telemetry feature for telemetry generated from two external sensors that are connected to STM DevKit
-* Sensor connection for Fallcurve.
+* Sensor connection for Analog Sensors.

     Refer to the table and image below to connect the two [Soil Moisture](https://www.dfrobot.com/product-1385.html) sensors.